 See wild lions, catch a wave on a surfboard, relax in a 7-star lodge, jump off the highest bridge bungee bridge in the world, snap a selfie with penguins, or get up close and personal with whales.
-We just spent two months touring the beautiful country and here’s our list of must see places in South Africa.
+We just spent two months touring the beautiful country and here’s our list of must-see places in South Africa.

-Must See Places in South Africa
+Amazing Places to Visit in South Africa

 The Kruger National Park

-The animal and plant diversity here is staggering with 404 woody plants and 224 kinds of grass, 53 fish, 34 amphibians, 118 reptiles, 517 birds and 147 mammals.
+The animal and plant diversity here is staggering with 404 woody plants and 224 kinds of grass, 53 fish, 34 amphibians, 118 reptiles, 517 birds and 147 safari animals.
 So grab a guidebook and start checking off your sightings because you will lose count.
 For more info check out the national parks site.

 The surrounding cape area is gorgeous offering beautiful beaches, wine lands, and mountains.
-You can see wild penguins, shop at a wonderful craft market, climb a mountain, and dine at a hip restaurant all in one day in Cape Town.
-It’s not hard to see why so many people flock to here.
+You can see wild penguins, shop at a wonderful craft market, climb a mountain, indulge in an adventurous activity, and dine at a hip restaurant all in one day in Cape Town.
+It’s not hard to see why so many people flock here.

 The Drakensberg Mountains

-The Drakensberg Mountains were a must see place in South Africa for us as I have a passion for a good hike.
+The Drakensberg Mountains are definitely a must visit place in South Africa for us as I have a passion for a good hike.
 The Drakensberg region offers some of Africa’s best hiking, and maybe even some of the best in the world.
 You have great mountain lodges, dramatic mountains, snowboarding, culture, the Golden Gate Highlands National Park, and the best small town in South Africa here.

 Cape Wine Lands

 Do you like to drink wine?
-Because the wine lands around the Cape of South Africa produce some of the best wines.
-You can choose from Paarl, Stellenbosch, and Franschhoek for a great wine tour, or all of them.
+Because the wine lands around the Cape of South Africa produce some of the best wines, making Stellenbosch a great place to visit in South Africa.
+You can choose from Paarl, Stellenbosch, and Franschhoek for a great wine tour or all of them.
 We visited Stellenbosch, the largest, and sampled some of their fine wines.

 This fishing town is home to whale-watching.
-And it’s proximity to the Southern most point of Africa makes for a great day trip.
+And it’s proximity to the Southernmost point of Africa makes for a great day trip from Cape Town.
 The real draw here is the ability to see whales, seals, manta rays, and sharks in the wild.
 And for those brave enough you have a chance to see great white sharks up close and personal from the water from the nearby town of Gansbaai.